eclipse-thingweb/dart_wot/CONTRIBUTING.md

 -   Obtain an [Eclipse Foundation account](https://accounts.eclipse.org/)
     -   Anyone who currently uses Eclipse Bugzilla or Gerrit systems already has one of those
     -   Newcomers can [create a new account](https://accounts.eclipse.org/user/register?destination=user)
--   Add your GiHub username to your Eclipse Foundation account
+-   Add your GitHub username to your Eclipse Foundation account
     -   ([Log into Eclipse](https://accounts.eclipse.org/))
     -   Go to the _Edit Profile_ tab
     -   Fill in the _GitHub ID_ under _Social Media Links_ and save